Towards the non-perturbative cosmological bootstrap: Bulk two-point function

 \subsubsection{Recovering the spectral density}

-In order to derive the desired decomposition~\reef{eq:newKL}, let's turn our attention to the original expansion~\reef{eq:sphereExpansion}.
+In order to derive the desired decomposition~\reef{eq:newKL}, let us turn our attention to the original expansion~\reef{eq:sphereExpansion}.
 The two-point function is a sum over non-negative integers:

-Suppose that we can extend $g_J(x)$ to a function $\tilde{g}_J(x)$ which is analytic in $J$ and which coincides with $g_J(x)$ at integers: $\tilde{g}_J(x) = g_J(x)$ at $J=0,1,2,\ldots$.
-Moreover, we imagine that we're given a kernel $K(J)$ that is meromorphic, having poles at the non-negative integers with unit residue.
+Suppose that we can extend $g_J(x)$ to a function $\tilde{g}_J(x)$ which is analytic in $J$ and coincides with $g_J(x)$ at integers: $\tilde{g}_J(x) = g_J(x)$ at $J=0,1,2,\ldots$.
+Moreover, we imagine that we are given a kernel $K(J)$ that is meromorphic, having poles at the non-negative integers with unit residue.
 We can then replace the sum~\reef{eq:gs} by the following integral:

 where the contour $c_0$ consists of small circles around the non-negative integers, passed in the counterclockwise sense.
 Such a contour is illustrated in figure~\ref{fig:ContourG}.
 If we in addition assume that the product $K(J) \, \tilde{g}_J(x)$ decays sufficiently fast at large $|J|$, one can deform the contour to an integral over a line with fixed real part, e.g. $c_2$ in figure~\ref{fig:ContourG}.
 The act of expressing a discrete sum as contour integral in the complex plane is known as a \emph{Watson-Sommerfeld transformation}, see for instance~\cite{Marolf:2010zp}.